Indiana Minimum Coverage Car Insurance: Requirements and Costs (2024)

 Penalties for Driving Without Insurance in Indiana

-The cost of a ticket for driving without insurance in Indiana can vary significantly depending on whether it's your first offense or if you've been caught driving uninsured before.
+The cost of a ticket for driving without insurance in Indiana can vary significantly depending on whether it's your first offense or if you've been caught driving uninsured.
 For a first offense, the penalties may include fines and a potential license suspension.
 Subsequent offenses often have harsher consequences, including higher fines and longer suspension periods.

 • License suspension and reinstatement fee: Your driving privileges can be temporarily revoked, and you'll have to pay to get them back.